-The objective of the profile of requirements for the Board of Management is to ensure that the composition of the Board of Management is as diverse and complementary as possible.
-The Board of Management as a whole shall possess the knowledge, skills, and experience necessary for the proper performance of its duties and at the same time embody the Company's management philosophy on the basis of the various personal backgrounds and skills of its members.
-The key factor for the decision on filling a specific board position is always the interest of the Company, taking any and all circumstances of the individual case into account.
+The objective of the profile of requirements for the Board of Management is to ensure that the Board of Management has excellent leadership skills and that its composition is as diverse and complementary as possible.
+The Board of Management as a whole shall possess the knowledge, skills and experience necessary for the proper performance of its duties and at the same time embody the company's management philosophy on the basis of the various personal backgrounds and skills of its members.
+The key factor for the decision on filling a specific board position is always the interest of the company, taking any and all circumstances of the individual case into account.